aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/README.md

 # AWS IoT Fleet Provisioning Library

-The Fleet Provisioning library enables you to provision IoT devices without device certificates using the [AWS IoT Fleet Provisioning Service][a1].
+The Fleet Provisioning library enables you to provision IoT devices without device certificates using the [Fleet Provisioning feature of AWS IoT Core][a1].
 For an overview of provisioning options available, see [Device provisioning][a2].
 This library has no dependencies on any additional libraries other than the standard C library, and therefore, can be used with any MQTT library.
 This library is distributed under the [MIT Open Source License][a3].

 [a1]: https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html
 [a2]: https://docs.aws.amazon.com/iot/latest/developerguide/iot-provision.html